akashurrehman/RestfulApi-WebProject/README.md

-# RestfulApi-WebProject
+# Restful-API-BusesData
- Restful Api build using Node+Express and MongoDb for Semester Project of Web Development
+ This API built by using Node+Express+MongoDB